Richard Reid: Legal proceedings and sentencing

 The ninth charge, attempted wrecking of a mass transportation vehicle, was dismissed on 11 June 2002, because the Congressional definition of "vehicle" did not include aircraft.

 Reid pleaded guilty to the remaining eight counts on 4 October 2002.
 On 31 January 2003, he was sentenced by Judge William Young to the maximum of three consecutive life sentences and 110 years with no possibility of parole.
 Reid was also fined the maximum of $250,000 on each count, a total of $2 million.

 During the sentencing hearing, Reid said he was an enemy of the United States and in league with al-Qaeda.
-When Reid said he was a soldier of God under the command of Osama bin Laden, Judge Young responded:
+When Reid said he was a soldier of God under the command of Osama bin Laden, Young responded:

 You are not an enemy combatant, you are a terrorist ...
 You are not a soldier in any army, you are a terrorist.
 To call you a soldier gives you far too much stature. [points to U.S. flag] You see that flag, Mr. Reid?
 That is the flag of the United States of America.
 That flag will be here long after you are forgotten.

 Reid reportedly demonstrated a lack of remorse and a combative nature during the hearing, and said that "the flag will come down on the day of judgment".
 He is serving his sentence at United States Penitentiary, Florence ADX, in Colorado, a supermax facility that holds the most dangerous prisoners in the federal system.

 Conspirators

 Although Reid had insisted that he had acted alone and had built the bombs himself, forensic evidence included material from another person.
 In 2005, a British man, Saajid Badat from Gloucester, admitted that he had conspired with Richard Reid and a Tunisian man (Nizar Trabelsi, who is in prison in Belgium), in a plot to blow up two airliners bound for the United States, using their shoe bombs.
 Badat has said that he had been instructed to board a flight from Amsterdam to the United States.
 Badat never boarded and withdrew from his part of the conspiracy.
 Badat did not warn criminal or aviation authorities about Reid.

-Badat confessed immediately after being arrested by the British police.
-The detonator cord in Badat's bomb was found by experts to be an exact match for the cord on Reid's bomb, and their explosive chemicals were essentially identical.
-He had received the bomb-making materials from an Arab in Afghanistan.
-Badat was sentenced to 13 years in prison by a British judge and has since been released.
+Badat confessed immediately after being arrested by police.
+The detonator cord in Badat's bomb was found to be an exact match for the cord on Reid's bomb, and their explosive chemicals were essentially identical.
+He had received the bomb-making materials from someone in Afghanistan.
+Badat was sentenced to 13 years in prison; he has since been released.